Frequently Asked Questions (FAQs)

 - A photocopy of the birth certificate of minor (SECPA)

-- A written consent of both parents or the solo parent or the legal guardian, attached with valid identification card with specimen signature, permitting the minor to travel to a foreign country with a specific person other than them, indicating the authorized travelling companion of the minor and his/her relationship to the minor, country of destination, length of stay, purpose of travel, and tentative dates of departure and arrival
+- An Affidavit of Consent of both parents or the solo parent or the legal guardian, attached with valid identification card with specimen signature, permitting the minor to travel to a foreign country with a specific person other than them, indicating the authorized travelling companion of the minor and his/her relationship to the minor, country of destination, length of stay, purpose of travel, and tentative dates of departure and arrival

 - As appropriate, a photocopy of the marriage certificate of the minor’s parents or a certificate of legal guardianship of the minor or in the case of solo parents, a solo parent identification card from the Municipal Social Welfare and Development Office or a certification from the Local Social Welfare and Development Office of being a solo parent (assessment report of the LSWDO as attachment), or a court decree of separation, annulment or divorce, or Tallaq or Fasakh certification from the Shariah court or any muslim barangay or religious leader or in the case of an illegitimate minor, a certificate of no marriage from the Philippine Statistics Office (formerly National Statistics Office or NSO) in the case of a deceased parent, a photocopy of the death certificate

 * Issuance of CENOMAR will take 1-5 days for cases of uncommon surnames and 1-15 days for common surnames